mirage/mirage-www/tmpl/wiki/install.md

     # list of your remotes, which should include opam.ocaml.org
     $ opam remote

 Next, make sure you have at least **OCaml 4.08.0 or higher** as your active compiler.
-This is generally the case on MacOS X, though Debian only has it in the *testing* distribution at present.
+This is generally the case on macOS, though Debian only has it in the *testing* distribution at present.
 But don't worry: if your compiler is out of date, just run `opam switch` to have it locally install the right version for you.

     $ ocaml -version
     # if it is not 4.08.0 or higher, then run this